Wei-M-Wei/pcluster/README.md

 coef_estimate = summary_correct$coefficients$Estimate
 std_error = summary_correct$coefficients$`Std.
 Error corrected`

-# We recommond having a look at the 'text_example.R', where the summary table of the model gives
+# We recommend having a look at the 'text_example.R', where the summary table of the model gives

 > est$summary_table
 $call